leomccormack/convhull_3d/README.md

 #include "convhull_3d.h"
 ```

-Also, if your project has CBLAS linked, then you can also speed up the matrix multiplications by adding:
+Also, if your project has CBLAS linked, then you can speed up the matrix multiplications by adding:
 ```c
 #define CONVHULL_3D_USE_CBLAS /* (optional) */
 #define CONVHULL_3D_USE_FLOAT_PRECISION /* (optional) */